ZimmermanGroup/conformer-rl/docs/source/tutorial/customizing_env_basic.rst

 the original pre-built environment is in ``run.py`` and the code for the new environment is found in ``custom_env.py``.
 The code for the updated training script is found in ``custom_run.py``.

-In :ref:`Quick Start` we trained an agent on one of the pre-buitl environments, :class:`~conformer_rl.environments.environments.GibbsScorePruningEnv`.
+In :ref:`Quick Start` we trained an agent on one of the pre-built environments, :class:`~conformer_rl.environments.environments.GibbsScorePruningEnv`.
 Notice that the observation handler for :class:`~conformer_rl.environments.environments.GibbsScorePruningEnv` creates an embedding for each node/atom that includes both a one-hot representation for whether the atom is a carbon or oxygen atom, as well as the x, y, z coordinates for the atom resulting in a vector of dimension 5 for each node.